ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 ```

 Make sure to copy the assets over to a public directory in your app.
 This configuration depends on how your script is bundled, or lack of
-bunding, and where your assets can be loaded from.
+bundling, and where your assets can be loaded from.
 How the files are copied to the production build directory depends on the bundler or tooling.
 The configs below provide examples of how to do this automatically with popular bundlers.

 ## Distributing Custom Elements